Technologies in 2001: A Space Odyssey: Depiction of computers

 As the central character of the "Jupiter Mission" segment of the film, HAL was shown by Kubrick to have as much intelligence as human beings, possibly more, while sharing their same "emotional potentialities".
 Kubrick agreed with computer theorists who believed that highly intelligent computers that can learn by experience will inevitably develop emotions such as fear, love, hate, and envy.
 Such a machine, he said, would eventually manifest human mental disorders as well, such as a nervous breakdown—as Hal did in the film.

-Clarke noted that, contrary to popular rumor, it was a complete coincidence that each of the letters of Hal's name immediately preceded those of IBM in the alphabet.
+Clarke noted that, contrary to popular rumor, it was a complete coincidence that each of the letters of HAL's name immediately preceded those of IBM in the alphabet.
 The meaning of HAL has been given both as "Heuristically programmed ALgorithmic computer" and as "Heuristic ALgorithmic computer".
 The former appears in Clarke's novel of 2001 and the latter in his sequel novel 2010.
 In computer science, a heuristic is a programmable procedure not necessarily based on fixed rules, producing informed guesses often using trial-and-error.
 The results can be false such as in predictions of stock market, sports scores, or the weather.
 Sometimes this can entail selecting on-the-fly one of several methods to solve a problem based on previous experience.
 On the other hand, an algorithm is a programmable procedure that produces reproducible results using invariant established methods (such as computing square roots).
 A heuristic approach that usually works within a tolerable margin of error may be preferred over a perfect algorithm that requires a long time to run.

 During Apple and Samsung's patent war over consumer electronics design, in 2011 Samsung used a still image from the scene in which two astronauts are eating at a table with what appear to be tablet computers as an exhibit to counter Apple's patent claiming the original abstract design of tablet computers.

-Common 21st-century computer technology not depicted in the film include keyboards, mice, mobile phones, touch screens, interfaces with windows/menus/icons.
+Common 21st-century computer technology not depicted in the film includes keyboards, mice, mobile phones, touch screens, interfaces with windows/menus/icons.
 Although there are devices that resemble tablet computers, they are only used in the film as portable video screens.